Down (UK Parliament constituency)

-County Down was a UK Parliament constituency in Ireland.
+County Down was a UK Parliament constituency in Ireland and later Northern Ireland.
 It was a two-member constituency and existed in two periods, 1801–1885 and 1922–1950.

 Boundaries

 1801–1885: The whole of County Down, excluding the Boroughs of Downpatrick and Newry.

 1922–1950: The Administrative county of Down, that is the whole of County Down excluding the part in the City of Belfast.